PhillyDistrictAttorneysOffice/jnet/README.md

 ## The Default Search Path

-If no other parameters are provided, the `jnet` package will search for the client certificate, server certificates, and a `settings.json` file based on the runtime directory location.
+If no parameters are provided, the `jnet` package will search for the client certificate, server certificates, and a `settings.json` file based on the runtime directory location.
 This is useful for testing and when all your jnet applications are executing from the same location.

 Here is what is searched:
 1. **json configuration file**: If a file named `settings.json` exists in the `cfg/` directory, it is used; otherwise, if one exists in the runtime directory, it is used.